Basic Approach

 Diversity management training (e-learning) for all managerial staff

-• Sharing of problem awareness in the workplace and group discussions
+- Sharing of awareness and group discussions on workplace issues

 ENEOS Ikuboss Declaration